 Can you get help to buy equity loan with bad credit issues?

 Yes, you will be able to apply for a help to buy equity loans even if you have a poor credit history.
-You just need to ensure that you meet certain criteria like having a good employment history, having savings to cover the required down payment and being willing to pay back the loan within the specified period.
+You just need to ensure that you meet certain criteria like having a good employment historyA record of a borrower's employment history, which may be us..., having savings to cover the required down payment and being willing to pay back the loan within the specified period.

 Are there mortgage lenders that don’t use credit report?